Information For Clients

 Please note any estimate of our fee is given as Goods and Services Tax (GST) Exclusive.

-A bureau fee may be included with your fees.
-The bureau fee is for administration costs and covers postage, tolls/mobile calls, photocopying, and facsimile transmissions as these are not charged individually.
+An office services fee may be included with your fees.
+The office services fee is for administration costs and covers postage, tolls/mobile calls, photocopying, and facsimile transmissions as these are not charged individually.
 It also covers file administration and long-term storage of your file.

-If you decide not to proceed with the matter to completion, work done and payments made on your behalf are still payable by you.
+If you decide not to proceed with the matter to completion, work completed and payments made on your behalf are still payable by you.

 You authorise ARL Lawyers to make reasonable and confidential credit enquiries from an appropriate information provider.